netascode/ansible-dc-vxlan-example/README.md

 ## Service Model Data

 The following sample data is available under the `host_vars/nac-ndfc1` directory in this repository.
 This data can be used to build out your first fabric using this collection.
-The data will be processed by the main `vxlan.yaml` playbook and do the following:

 ### Global configuration